 In the event of a serious illness or accident suffered by a family member, employees are entitled to temporary absence (unpaid) from work should their presence be necessary.

 Typically, leave for other reasons is mandated by the applicable bargaining agreement.
-Commonly the following paid leave is provided for:
+Commonly, paid leave is provided for the following:

-day of wedding celebration or civil partnership registration may be considered a paid day off if it takes place on a working day.
+- The day of a wedding celebration or civil partnership registration may be considered a paid day off if it takes place on a working day.

-A short absence (typically 3 days) in the event of a death of an immediate family member.
-(Spouse (married or civil law), parents, grandparents, parents-in-law, child, sibling)
+- A short absence (typically three days) in the event of the death of an immediate family member is a paid day off.
+Immediate family members include a spouse (married or civil law), parents, grandparents, parents-in-law, child or sibling.

 Maternity & Parental Leave